clef-men/article_tmc/popl25-author-response.md

 giving justifications, intuitions and examples than getting into the technical aspects of the proof.
-On the other hand, we did make sure that the paper presents the *statements* that we establish as completely as possible, in particular the definition of the simulation relation is given (and discussed) in full.
+On the other hand, we did make sure that the paper presents the *statements* that we establish as completely as possible.
+In particular, the definition of the simulation relation is given (and discussed) in full.

 If the reviewer would like us to include more details on the proof, at